Why Now Is the Ideal Time for a Plan vs Actual Delivery Data Audit

 Remove Your Blind Spots

-You’re making the best of a bad situation.
+You’ve made the best of a bad situation.
 Sales volume has shifted from bars and restaurants to grocery and convenience stores.
-But when the current lockdowns end, the expectation is that sales volumes will start to shift again.
+But as businesses open up post-pandemic, the expectation is that sales volumes will start to shift again.
 How will you ensure profitability and customer support?

 The way market reopenings unfold will dictate the extent to which you can return to normal.
 Some of your customers may go out of business.
 Others may return in a limited form based on continued social distancing requirements.
 A PvA delivery data audit leveraging actual historical data will arm you with the correct information to make adjustments to your previous schedule of sales calls and corresponding deliveries.